stone-payments/stoneco-guidelines/backend/python/README.md

 if __name__ == '__main__':
     unittest.main()
 ```
 With the unit test we not only have to check that the program not fail, but also check that the returned values are correct.
-For that porpose we use the asserts.
+For that propose we use the asserts.
 At the previous example we can see how to user assertTrue and assertFalse.
 Executing this file will show us this output:
 ```shell
 ...
 ----------------------------------------------------------------------